 Over the years following James’ murder, Myra has sent many letters to law enforcement agencies urging them to reopen James’ case.
 Most of the time, Myra did not hear back from them, even after they said they would be in touch.
 The ones who did contact her said there was nothing they could do.

-In an email exchange between Major Scott Weaver of the NMSP and Myra’s son, Weaver denied that any jewelry of James’ was in NMSP’s possession, even though Myra was told early on that NMSP did in fact have some.
-He also pointed out that due to statue of limitations at the time, there was nothing they could.
+In an email exchange between Major Scott Weaver of the NMSP and Myra’s son, Weaver denied that any jewelry of James’ was in NMSP’s possession, even though Myra was told early on that NMSP did, in fact, have some.
+He also pointed out that due to the statute of limitations at the time, there was nothing they could do.

 In 1988, the statute of limitations on murder was 15 years.
 However, in 1997, that provision was deleted.
-Regardless, law enforcement in New Mexico told many families of victims that the change did not affect cases prior to the 1997 ruling.
+Regardless, law enforcement in New Mexico told many families of victims that the change did not affect cases before the 1997 ruling.
 This is no longer true.

 Because capital felonies and first-degree violent felonies committed after July 1, 1982, were not time-barred as of the effective date of the 1997 amendment, we hold that the Legislature intended the 1997 amendment to apply to these crimes (New Mexico Supreme Court, 2010).